Europe World Championships

-Europe World Championships are world sailing championships in the Europe class that have been held every year since 1966 (Open event).
-Since 1978 the event is split into an women and men event held (mostly) in conjunction.
-The event is, organized by the International Europe Class Union and recognized by the International Sailing Federation.
+Europe World Championships are World sailing championships in the Europe class that have been held annually since 1966 (open event).

+The event is organized by the host club on behalf of the International Europe Class Union and also recognized by World Sailing.
+Since 1978 the event is split into a female and a male event have been held in conjunction.

-Europe was an Olympic Class from 1992 till 2004.
+Europe was an Olympic class from 1992 to 2004.